CNC microscopy for fun

 The Z-axis was at -11.798mm to take the first picture from the microscope of a CD-ROM.
 I then moved the CNC 11cm to the left.

-To get from the image below, to an in-focus image, I had to adjust the Z-axis upwards to -11.488mm.
+To get from the image shown below, to an in-focus image, I had to adjust the Z-axis upwards to -11.488mm.
 A difference of 0.31mm.

 Magnification